-- name Name of the component factory - excluded List of IDs of handlers which configuration must not be inherited from the parent class class pelix.ipopo.decorators.SingletonFactory (name=None, excluded=None)
+- name Name of the component factory, used to identify it when instantiating a component.
+This name must be unique in a Pelix framework instance. - excluded List of IDs of handlers which configuration must not be inherited from the parent class class pelix.ipopo.decorators.SingletonFactory(name=None, excluded=None)